organyx/space-rockets-localisation-challenge/CHALLENGE.md

-# The Pleo Frontend Challenge
+# The Pleo Localisation Challenge

 Here at Pleo we love space.
 For example, we name all our microservices after moons of the solar system.
 But before you get to the moons, you have to go through rockets.
-Welcome to our frontend challenge!
+Welcome to our localisation challenge!

 We've built a simple web app that displays information about rocket launches, fetched from the unofficial SpaceX API V3 at